Monterey Park, California: 1860s–1960s

-In 1926, near the corner of Atlantic and Garvey Avenue, Laura Scudder invented the first sealed bag of potato chips.
+In 1926, near the corner of Atlantic Boulevard and Garvey Avenue, Laura Scudder invented the first sealed bag of potato chips.
 In an effort to maintain quality and freshness, Laura's team would iron sheets of wax paper together to form a bag.
 They would fill these bags with potato chips; iron the top closed, and then deliver them to various retailers.

 Real estate became a thriving industry during the late 1920s with investors attracted to the many subdivisions under development and increasing commercial opportunities.
 The Midwick View Estates by Peter N. Snyder, a proposed garden community that was designed to rival Bel Air and Beverly Hills.
 Known as the "Father of the East Side", Mr. Snyder was a key player in the vast undertaking in the 1920s of developing the East Side as part of the industrial base of Los Angeles.
 His efforts to build Atlantic Boulevard, his work with the East Side organization to bring industry to the East Side, and his residential and commercial development projects along Atlantic Boulevard (Gardens Square, Golden Gate Square, and the Midwick View Estates) were a major influence to the surrounding communities.
 The focal point of the Midwick View Estates was "Jardin del Encanto", otherwise known as "El Encanto," a Spanish style building that was to serve as the administration building and community center for Midwick View Estates.
 The development also included an observation terrace above Jardin del Encanto and the fountain with cascading water going down the hillside in stepped pools to De La Fuente.
 Now known as Heritage Falls Park or "the Cascades."
 The Great Depression brought an abrupt end to the real estate boom, as well as the Midwick proposal.
-From the late 1920s, the City had little development for nearly two decades.
+From the late 1920s, the city had little development for nearly two decades.

 The end of World War II resulted in a revived growth trend with explosive population gains during the late 1940s and 1950s.
 Until this time, the population was concentrated in the northern and southern portions of the city, with the Garvey and Monterey Hills forming a natural barrier.
 With the renewed growth, many new subdivisions were developed, utilizing even the previously undeveloped central area to allow for maximum growth potential.
 A series of annexations of surrounding land also occurred.
 Many veterans settled in Monterey Park and continued through the 1950s.
 Around this time, Japanese Americans from the West Side, Chinese Americans from Chinatown, and Latinos from East Los Angeles also began settling in the area and largely assimilated into the small-town suburban culture.